noahsb96/noahsb96/README.md

 <h1> Welcome! 👋 </h1>

-<h2> I am a software engineering student at General Assembly currently working with HTML, CSS and Javascript.
+<p> I am a software engineering student at General Assembly currently working with HTML, CSS and Javascript.
 Eventually going to learn React, Node and Python.
 I'm constantly learning new technologies and love doing so.
 I also enjoy building PC's for gaming and creating music 🎵 .
 Eventually I would ❤️ to find myself in a software engineering career where I can apply my passion into my work.
-Feel free to connect with me on any platform I'm on! 😁 </h2>
+Feel free to connect with me on any platform I'm on! 😁 </p>

 ## Technical Skills 💻